ionuttbara/fidelity/README.md

 Also is coming with a host, which is playing as an "System Ad-Blcoker".
 (Starting with 11.02 and GamePass Download Errors, we've removed Hosts and Firewall Rules).

 ✳️ Windows Defender is not be Removed , and you can do Windows Updates, but you will NOT be annonyed by Updates..
-✳️ After applying Fidelity, uBlock Origin plugin installed in your browser.
-Also we added CleanURL for privacy and better web experience, PiP Support for Google Chrome and a Youtube Enchanter.
+✳️ After applying Fidelity, uBlock Origin plugin will be installed in your browser.
+PiP Support for Google Chrome and a Youtube Enchanter will be added.

  2. Non-EAS - it uses same EAS types but in addition with removal of system packages.
 We are using install_wim_tweak to remove these.
 It makes your system lighter, smoother and faster, but it makes unupdatable.
 ✳️ With non-EAS , you CANNOT apply Windows Updates.
 To apply Windows Updates, create a ISO Image (from uupdump.net) apply it and apply again the fidelity version.
 We are recommend to apply this for every 3-6 months.